The Anaerobic Lactic Energy System: A Beginners Guide [2019 Edition]

 As a quick reminder, there are three energy systems.
 The body draws on all three, regardless of the type of effort you put in.
 They merely vary in the amount of energy they contribute, depending on the duration and intensity of the effort.

 They are the ATP-PC System or Alactic System, the Anaerobic Glycolysis or Lactic Acid Sytem, and the Aerobic system.
 ATP (Adenosine tri-phosphate) is the only energy source for all bodily functions and movements.
 When ATP is used for energy production, it must be replenished.
-The body can replenish ATP aerobically or anaerobically.
-The Aerobic System replenishes ATP with the presence of oxygen.
-The Alactic and Lactic Systems replenish ATP without the presence of oxygen.

 In terms of working time frames, we’re looking at: